tslingl25/Engineering_4_Notebook/README.md

 ## Launch Pad Part 4 (Servo)

+### Description
-### Countdown from 10 seconds to 0 (liftoff).
+Countdown from 10 seconds to 0 (liftoff).
 Print that countdown to the serial monitor.Blink a red light each second of the countdown, and turn on a green LED to signify liftoff.Include a physical button that starts the countdown.
 Actuate a 180 degree servo on liftoff to simulate the launch tower disconnecting.

 ### Evidence
 ![Gif](https://github.com/tslingl25/Engineering_4_Notebook/blob/main/images/blahhhh.gif)